JhouLab/Pi5WebcamRecorder/README.md

   but works well enough.
 For other ways to install OpenCV, see here: https://qengineering.eu/install%20opencv%20on%20raspberry%20pi%205.html

-## STEP 3: Install rpi-lpgio (only needed if controlling from external GPIOs)
+## STEP 3: Install rpi-lpgio (needed for older Pi's, prior to bookworm OS, if controlling from external GPIOs)
-  Annoyingly, the Pi5 uses different GPIO hardware than the Pi4, but the default GPIO library still assumes the old hardware.
-To work around this, use the following two commands to replace the standard library with python3-rpi-lpgio, a drop-in replacement:
+  The Pi5 uses different GPIO hardware than the Pi4, but the default GPIO library up to 2023 assumed the old hardware, requiring one to manually replace it with python3-rpi-lpgio.
+Starting in late 2023 with Bookworm OS, this is no longer required as it is included by default:

     sudo apt remove  python3-rpi.gpio
     sudo apt install python3-rpi-lgpio

-At this point, you should be able to launch the app and see live video on the screen.

-## STEP 4: If saving to network storage, need to also add SMB client and tailscale
+## STEP 4: If saving to network storage, need to add SMB client and tailscale

 From the command line, install both:

-    sudo apt update
+    sudo apt upgrade
     sudo apt install cifs-utils smbclient -y
     curl -fsSL https://tailscale.com/install.sh | sh
     sudo tailscale up

 When you run this, it should open a browser window into which you should log into the lab tailscale account.
-If not, you will see a link that you can manually follow to log in.
+If not, you will see a link that you can right click to manually open.
+Then sign into your tailscale account.
 It might take a couple of tries for this to work.
-When done, the console window should report "Success." and return you to the prompt.
+When done, the console window should report "Success." and return you to the Linux prompt.
 If you don't see that, it didn't work yet.

 After this, it will automatically reconnect when rebooting Pi, and you don't need to restart it again.